nest-desktop/nest-desktop/docs/user/usage-advance/compartmental-neuron.rst

 |br|

 .. note::
-   Use multimeter to record events from various compartments.
+   Use :bdg:`multimeter` to record events from various compartments.

 .. |new| image:: /_static/img/icons/plus.svg
    :alt: plus